-If I think of male playback singers in Hindi film industry, the older generation might talk very highly of Pankaj Mullick, Kundanlal Saigal or G M Durani.
+If I think of male playback singers in the Hindi film industry, the older generation might talk highly of Pankaj Mullick, Kundanlal Saigal or G M Durani.
 But I always felt that my generation has been very fortunate that we were born in the times when legends like Talat Mehmood, Mukesh, Hemant Kumar, Manna Day, Kishore Kumar and Mohd Rafi were in their peak form.

-It wasn’t just love, his voice could capture the navras of life – a failed poet’s sorrow, a fiery unionist’s enthusiasm, a debt-ridden farmer’s despair, really anybody at all.
+It wasn’t just love; his voice could capture the navras of life – a failed poet’s sorrow, a fiery unionist’s enthusiasm, a debt-ridden farmer’s despair, really anybody at all.

-Just listen to “Din dhal jaaye“, a S D Burman composition from Guide and see how he infuses the mood of Dev Anand’s character into the song.
+Just listen to “Din dhal jaaye“, an S D Burman composition from Guide and see how he infuses the mood of Dev Anand’s character into the song.
 That’s what was so special about him.

 Mahendra Kapoor once recalled how Rafi taught him the importance of humility by pointing at the night sky and saying, “When God doesn’t take credit for creating all this, who are we to say, “I did this?”.

-Many singers created a career recreating Rafi’s voice and style: Anwar, Shabbir Kumar, Mohd Aziz, Jaspal Singh & of course Sonu Nigam.
+Many singers created a career recreating Rafi’s voice and style: Anwar, Shabbir Kumar, Mohd Aziz, Jaspal Singh & of course, Sonu Nigam.

 Though the Kishore Kumar tsunami struck Bollywood with Aradhana in 1969 and sent Rafi into near-wilderness for seven years, his comeback with Laila Majnu (1976) and Hum Kissi Se Kum Nahin (1977) was equally stunning.

-Following 25 solo songs are my personal favourites of Rafi: (in alphabetical order)
+The following 25 solo songs are my personal favourites of Rafi: (in alphabetical order)